vercel/modelfusion/README.md

 ## Usage Examples

-You can provide API keys for the different [providers](https://ai-utils.dev/integration/model-provider/) using environment variables (e.g., `OPENAI_API_KEY`) or by passing them in as options to the model constructors.
+You can provide API keys for the different [providers](https://ai-utils.dev/integration/model-provider/) using environment variables (e.g., `OPENAI_API_KEY`) or pass them into the model constructors as options.

 ### Text Generation